The fastest series for $1/\pi$ due to Ramanujan. Proofs from modular polynomials

-The procedure is based on the following theorems and conjecture: \begin{theorem}[Russell's Theorem for level 4] \cite[Theorems 2.1]{Chan-Liaw}.
+(Russell's Theorem) \cite[Theorem 2.1]{Chan-Liaw}.
 Let $p$ be an odd prime, and write

-where $n$ and $d$ are respectively the numerator and denominator of the fraction after we have simplified it.
-Then, if we let $h=8/d$, there exists a polynomial $P(u,v)$ of degree $n$ in $u$ and $v$ such that $P(u,v)=0$. \end{theorem} \begin{theorem}[Chan-Liaw's Theorem for level 3] \cite[Theorem 3.1]{Chan-Liaw}.
-Let $p>3$ be a prime, and write
+where $N$ and $D$ are respectively the numerator and denominator of the fraction once we have simplified it.
+Then, if we let $h=8/D$, there exists a polynomial $P(u,v)$ of degree $N$ in $u$ and $v$ such that $P(u,v)=0$.